A nonlinear elliptic PDE from atmospheric science: well-posedness and regularity at cloud edge: Background and derivation of -and- inversion

 In order to motivate the form taken by $PV_e$-and-$M$ inversion, we will first discuss how $PV$ inversion arises in the dry case.
 We will then see how these arguments are modified once moisture is incorporated as per the PQG model introduced in \cite{PQG2017}.
 This will enable us to make the form of $PV_e$-and-$M$ inversion precise and to state the main results we obtain pertaining to the solvability of that inversion.

-\textbf{The dry case.} We now turn our attention to a discussion of the dry QG model.
+\textbf{The dry case.} We begin with a discussion of the dry QG model.
 While the complete dynamics may be characterised solely in terms of the potential vorticity $PV,$ it is helpful to describe the system by introducing the auxiliary unknowns: the velocity $u$, the potential temperature\footnote{ The potential temperature is a quantity defined in terms of the temperature and the (compressible) pressure.
 It is often more convenient to work with potential temperature than temperature itself (as is the case for dry QG) since, unlike the temperature, the \emph{potential} temperature is purely advected by the flow. } $\theta$, and the pressure $p$.

 With these auxiliary variables in hand we can view the quasi-geostrophic system as a combination of three features.
 The first feature is that the potential vorticity defined as $ PV = {(\nabla\times u)}_3 + \partial_3 \theta $ is purely advected, i.e. $\left( \partial_t + u\cdot\nabla \right) PV = 0$.
-The second feature is that the velocity is determined by \emph{geostrophic balance} $u_h = \nabla_h^\perp p,$ which arises from the effect of the Coriolis force and assuming fast rotation.
+The second feature is that the velocity is determined by \emph{geostrophic balance} $u_h = \nabla_h^\perp p,$ which arises from the effect of the Coriolis force and the assumption of fast rotation.
+In particular this means that the velocity has vanishing vertical component, and is thus purely horizontal, but still depends on all three spatial coordinates (the velocity is \emph{not} two-dimensional).
 Here we have introduced the notation $v_h = (v_1,\, v_2, 0)$ to denote the horizontal components of any 3-vector $v,$ as well as the notation $w^\perp = (-w_2,\,w_1)$ to denote the $\frac{\pi}{2}$--rotation of any 2-vector $w$.
 Then we write $v_h^\perp = (-v_2,\,v_1,\,0)$.
 The third feature is that the potential temperature is determined by \emph{hydrostatic balance} $\theta = \partial_3 p,$ which arises due to strong stratification.
 Plugging these two balances into the definition of the potential vorticity tells us that $ PV = \Delta p, $ and solving this elliptic PDE is known as \emph{$PV$ inversion}.

 Noting that the velocity transporting the $PV$ may be reconstructed from the $PV$ itself via $u = \nabla_h^\perp \Delta^{-1} PV,$ one can see that the QG system is a nonlinear and nonlocal transport equation for the potential vorticity.
 This is similar to how the vorticity form of the incompressible Euler equations is a nonlinear and nonlocal transport equation for the vorticity.